apache/cordova-js/README.md

     npm install

-Then all of the build tasks can be run via:
+Then all of the build tasks can be run via the `jake` node module.
+Install it globally first by running:

+    npm install -g jake

+Then from the repository root run:

     jake